Fushuma/FIP/README.md

-# Fushuma Improvement Proposals (FUMAIPs)
+# Fushuma Improvement Proposals (FIPs)

-Fushuma Improvement Proposals (FUMAs) are technical documents describing the changes proposed to the Fushuma protocol.
+Fushuma Improvement Proposals (FIPs) are technical documents describing the changes proposed to the Fushuma protocol.
 They are reviewed and discussed by core and volunteer developers, and once approved, are implemented.

 ## Contributing